-On Monday morning the footballing world woke up to the tragic news that Gerard Houllier had passed away, aged 73.
-Most renowned for his time at Liverpool, he was adored by those in Merseyside.
-Regarded by many as one of the most instrumental figures in Liverpool's recent history, as he lay the foundations for those who followed him to succeed.
-It epitomised him, a selfless man.
+On Monday morning, the footballing world woke up to the tragic news that Gerard Houllier had passed away, aged 73.
+Most renowned for his time at Liverpool, he was adored by those on Merseyside and regarded by many as one of the most instrumental figures in Liverpool's recent history, as he lay the foundations for those who followed him to flourish.

-His love for football was gripping, so gripping that he was willing to risk his health in order to continue his crusade and achieve his ultimate goal of putting Liverpool back to where they belonged, rubbing shoulders with Europe's most feared sides.
+Houllier's love for football was gripping.
+So gripping that he was prepared to risk his health in order to continue his crusade and achieve his ultimate goal of putting Liverpool back to where they belonged, rubbing shoulders with Europe's most feared sides.

-As he was finally given free reign of management at Liverpool, success soon followed, and a lot of it.
+And as he was finally given free rein of management at Anfield, success would follow, plenty of it.

-Ask any match going Liverpool fans of a certain age, which season they enjoyed most, the majority will respond with 2000/2001.
-Birmingham City, Arsenal, Alavés.
-Cardiff’s Millennium Stadium, Dortmund’s Westfalenstadion.
-Destinations where dreams came true.
+If you were to ask any match-going Liverpool fans of a certain age which season they enjoyed most, the majority will respond with 2000/2001.
+Birmingham City, Arsenal and Alavés.
+Cardiff’s Millennium Stadium and Dortmund’s Westfalenstadion were destinations where dreams were fulfilled.

-Liverpool were back winning trophies again on a regular basis.
-Watching those in red, was once again enjoyable.
-Houllier’s Liverpool had become a force in Europe again, and they weren’t to be taken lightly.
+The culmination of that season, in May 2001, had announced Liverpool's return.
+The Reds were back winning trophies again on a regular basis and watching those in red was once again enjoyable.
+Houllier’s Liverpool had become a force in Europe once again and they weren’t to be taken lightly.

-People travelled the length of the continent to see the ‘boss’ lift these gleaming trophies above his head.
-He made the people happy.
-He allowed them to dream, they all bought into his philosophy, religiously.
+People travelled the length of the continent to see the ‘boss’ lift countless gleaming trophies above his head.
+He made the people happy as he allowed them to dream, as supporters were engrossed in his philosophy.

 Football was his life, he lived and breathed it.

-Out off all of Anfield's historic European nights, this one was one extra special, one that will live long in the memory of those present that night.
+Out of all of Anfield's historic European nights, this one was one extra special, one that will live long in the memory of those present that night.

-Liverpool had a man at the helm, who was willing to do anything for this football club.
+Liverpool had a man at the helm who was willing to do anything for the football club.
 And for that, he will be eternally adored by those connected with Liverpool Football Club.